9ae/ace/wiki/vault/s.1_07.md

 - In one frame she notices branding of a place he frequents.
 - She notices he is left handed

-How does she use pattern matching to find the art supply store?
-- bag
-- glove

-- oil paint at the scene of the crime
-- she notices he has a few stains on his gloves
-- and took out a bag with art depot's logo on it.
-She remembers Rein telling her it's a limited edition bag for regular customers.

 ##  Why it matters
 Alan is determined to find out **who** killed Lennon.
 Ada wants to find out **why** they were after him.